 Example: If you own a home and place a tiny home on wheels in your backyard for your adult child to live in long-term, no council approval is needed, provided the unit is well-maintained.

-2. Short-term stays for guests
+Exception scenario 2: Short-term stays for guests

-For temporary use, you can host up to two tiny home on wheels (or other moveable dwellings like tents) on your property without council approval, as long as stays are limited to 2 consecutive days per visit or a total of 60 days per year across multiple visits.
+For temporary use, you can host up to two tiny homes on wheels (or other moveable dwellings like tents) on your property without council approval, as long as stays are limited to 2 consecutive days per visit or a total of 60 days per year across multiple visits.

 This exemption is perfect for accommodating friends, guests, or seasonal workers.